E-books, Kindles, and Low Vision Reading

 Some advantages of e-book readers include:

-- Ajustable fonts: Lighting, letter size and more
+- Adjustable fonts: Lighting, letter size and more

 - eReaders have built in AI (artificial intelligence): They learn your preferred genres and authors and suggest books you may like.